 15-17 Tavistock Place

 My primary research interests are in the contextual and socio-environmental determinants of health (particularly diet and physical activity) and the application of novel statistical methods.
-I am currently working on an MRC-funded project aiming to analyse the impact of policy and industry-led changes in food systems on household food and beverage consumption.
-In this project, I work with large disaggregated household food and beverage expenditure data.
+Over the past years, I worked on an MRC-funded project aiming to analyse the impact of policy and industry-led changes in food systems on household food and beverage consumption.
+In this project, I worked with large disaggregated household food and beverage expenditure data.